About

-Will Howie is an award-winning Music Producer, Sound Engineer, Educator, and Researcher based in Vancouver, Canada.
-His professional audio production experience covers myriad genres, including classical (large and small ensemble), jazz, fusion, acoustic, new music/avant-guard, rock and funk, as well as many live and in-studio broadcasts for CBC/Radio-Canada.
-An innovator in 3D audio research and production techniques, he has recorded and mixed content in the studio and live for many immersive music formats, including 22.2 Multichannel Sound, Dolby Atmos, Auro 3D, octophonic surround sound, and various binaural mediums.
-Will holds a PhD in Sound Recording from McGill University, and was a postdoctoral research fellow at Tokyo University of the Arts, teaching courses in music and audio production at both these institutions.
+Will Howie is a music producer, recording engineer, and innovator in research and production techniques for 3D audio.
+He is also faculty within the University of British Columbia’s School of Music.
+His audio production experience covers myriad genres, including classical, jazz, fusion, acoustic, avant-guard, rock and funk, as well as many live and in-studio broadcasts for CBC/Radio-Canada.
+Will holds a PhD in Sound Recording from McGill University, and was a postdoctoral research fellow at Tokyo University of the Arts.
 He has had the pleasure to have worked with such artists as Vancouver Symphony Orchestra, James Ehnes, Steven Page, Toshiyuki Honda, Tafelmusik, Angela Hewitt, Chucho Valdés, Measha Brueggergosman, Angélique Kidjo, Tanya Tagaq, and Jane Coop.
-Will is currently sessional faculty within the University of British Columbia’s School of Music, and an active producer-engineer.

 Selected Recording Projects